EtiennePerot/perot.me/src/posts/mac-spoofing-what-why-how-and-something-about-coffee.md

 Create one such configuration file for each network interface (for example, to spoof `wlan0`'s MAC address, create `/etc/macchiato.d/wlan0.sh`).

-Once all of that is done, run the service to see if everything works:
+Once all of that is done, run it to see if everything works:

 	:::console
-	$ sudo systemctl start macchiato
+	$ sudo /usr/share/macchiato/macchiato /etc/macchiato.d

-You don't need to bring the interface `up` or `down` manually; it should handle that for you.
-If `systemctl` yells at you, then there's probably a configuration error of some kind.
-Check out the service status:
+It will report any error it encounters as it goes along.
+Once you get everything working, check out if the MAC address has properly changed according to your tastes:

 	:::console
-	$ sudo systemctl status macchiato

-It will tell you why the service can't start.
-Once you do get it working, check out if the MAC address has properly changed according to your tastes:

-	:::console
 	$ macchanger wlan0

 All good?
 Then it's time to...

-## Step 4: Make it start on boot
+## Step 4: Automatically spoofing the MAC address

 If you followed step 3 all the way up to the end and installed `macchiato`, then you're almost done!
-You just need to enable the service:
+You just need to generate the udev rules:

 	:::console
-	$ sudo systemctl enable macchiato
+	$ sudo /usr/share/macchiato/install-udev-rules.sh

-If you haven't installed macchiato, then it isn't much more difficult.
-You just need to write a systemd service file to do the work:
+If you haven't installed macchiato, then things are a bit more difficult.
+You need to write udev rules to run `macchanger` as soon as the network interface appears:

 	:::console
-	$ sudo $EDITOR /etc/systemd/system/macspoof.service
+	$ sudo $EDITOR /etc/udev/rules.d/20-macspoof.rules

 <!-- Hacky comment to make markdown split this into two code blocks -->

-	:::ini
-	[Unit]
-	Description=MAC address spoofing
-	Before=NetworkManager.service dhcpcd.service dhcpcd@.service netcfg.service netcfg@.service wicd.service

-	[Service]
-	Type=oneshot
-	ExecStart=/usr/bin/macchanger -A wlan0
+	ACTION=="add", ATTR{address}=="hardware mac address here", RUN+="/usr/bin/macchanger -A wlan0"
 	# Need to spoof another interface?
-Just add another ExecStart line:
+Just add another line:
-	ExecStart=/usr/bin/macchanger -A eth0

-	[Install]
-	WantedBy=network.target

-There's a bunch of network managers up there in the `Before` line.
-You don't need all of them, obviously, you just need the one you use.
-It doesn't hurt to leave them all there though; systemd will figure things out.
-Just need to enable it:

-	$ sudo systemctl enable macspoof
+	ACTION=="add", ATTR{address}=="hardware mac address here", RUN+="/usr/bin/macchanger -A eth0"

+Make sure you put the *hardware MAC address* of the interfaces there, not the spoofed ones you just generated.
+These rules will run `macchanger` as soon as `udev` notices a new device (`ACTION=="add"`) that has the specified (non-spoofed-yet) MAC address.
+This includes boot time, of course, but it also includes devices added later, such as USB Wi-Fi adapters.

 You're done!
 You may want to reboot and check `macchanger wlan0` once again just to make sure everything works.